hosseinpourziyaie/open-iw3/README.md

 # Notes

-- OSW for cod4 is something quite un-necessary. reason i included it was this project meant to be multi-functional.
+- OSW for cod4 is something quite un-necessary. this project meant to be multi-functional at first.
 I mean it would have worked for various cods beside cod4

 # TODO